GabyH64/GoofyChromeExtensions/pull_request_template.md

 # Description

-Please include a summary of the changes and the related issue.
+Please include a summary of the changes and the related issue (if any).
 Please also include relevant motivation and context.
 List any dependencies that are required for this change.

 Fixes # (issue)